FatimaBangayadiallo/slider-project/README.md

-This project is about a slide the user can click to the next slide or to the previous slide I made it html css and javascript I use javascript object oriented to create a class called slide get the element container first the create the class slider I set the properties inside the connstructor and also all the dom elements like the btn next and previous select all the slides uising the element queryselectorALL methode to help select all the slides
-I added events listners on the buttons and also bind the methode before using it to the events listeners als create a ,methode showSlide who help us to control and move on the slide for the first time we remove all the slide and later we show only the one that the index is supposed to be shown we added setinterval method to make the slide move each 4s like 4000 mls this is all about my project
+ Technologies Used:
+HTML

+CSS

+JavaScript (OOP style)

+⚙️ How It Works:
+I used Object-Oriented Programming to create a class called Slider.

+First, I selected the container element and all the slides using document.querySelectorAll().

+Inside the constructor, I defined all the important DOM elements like the Next and Previous buttons.

+I added event listeners to the buttons and used .bind(this) to make sure the correct context is kept when the methods are called.

+I created a showSlide() method that:

+Hides all the slides first,

+Then displays only the current one based on the index.

+I also added setInterval() to automatically change the slide every 4000 milliseconds (4 seconds), so the slider runs on its own too.

+✅ What I Learned:
+How to use classes in JavaScript for better structure.

+How to manipulate the DOM using query selectors.

+How to handle events and manage slide logic using indexes.

+The importance of .bind(this) when working with class methods and event listeners.